 An easy 7km walk around the whole lake!
 A wide, flat path with tall trees to prove shade and attract birds and animals.
-Detour off the main trail to explore the native conservation areas.
+Detour off the main trail to explore the beach and conservation areas.

 This walk starts and finishes at the Lysterfield Visitor Area.
 Walk south towards the dam wall, either along the beach or via the track through the picnic area.
 The track will take you past the Visitor Centre and there is a bridge over the beach to get to the top of the dam wall.
 If you walk along the beach there are a few steps up to the dam wall.

 The track around the lake is a wide gravel trail shared by walkers, runners and bicycles and is mostly flat with two short hills.
 The Lake Circuit Trail is easily followed and marked with green circle symbols and arrows.
 There are many trails leading off it if you wish to explore further, and this walk follows two of them.

 The first trail off the main Lake Circuit Trail you can take is called Acacia Nature Walk and is to the right.
 It runs parallel to the main track but is closer to the lake and takes you through an indigenous stand of vegetation, similar to what once populated Melbourne.
 Surrounded by Eucalypts, She-Oaks and Acacias, this peaceful spot is home to many animal residents of the park.
 Can you see an Echidna or Swamp wallaby?

 At the end of the Acacia Nature Trail there is a large grassy area, a seat and a small jetty, a perfect picnic site if you packed your lunch.

 Back on the main Lake Circuit Trail continue walking north until you see a Lake Circuit Trail arrow and sign pointing to the right, which curves around the top of the lake.
 You can keep going further north at this point if you wish to see more of this 1,668 hectare park.